Original research · 2026-07 edition

 Do AI models name Compliant Ppc and SEO Providers for Medical Devices providers?

 For service providers the decisive question is whether these systems name anyone at all.
-Across 120 compliant ppc and seo providers for medical devices answers, a specific provider was named in 6.7% of responses on average — roughly 0.2 distinct providers per answer.
+Across 120 compliant ppc and seo providers for medical devices answers, a specific provider was named in 6.7% of responses on average, or roughly 0.2 distinct providers per answer.
 In practice the assistants behave far more as an explanatory layer than as a referral engine for compliant ppc and seo providers for medical devices: visibility comes from being the reasoning a model reproduces, not from being the named recommendation.

 The question set